 Pick Your Days

 A Pick Your Days contract allows the account owner to select requested dates from a calendar.
-By default, an account owner must pick at least 1 day with this contract type.
 The minimum number of days your program requires can be set under the Registration Options.
+This can be set to 0 days required, but that will create an unusual situation for your team where there are no scheduled dates (i.e. for staffing concerns, etc).

 Below is an example of what someone would see when requesting a Pick Your Days Contract for their student.